adolfintel/TDF/README.md

 The following components will be downloaded:
 * Wine Mono: latest version from [Github](https://github.com/madewokherd/wine-mono/releases/)
-* Wine Gecko: latest 32 and 64 bit versions from the [Wine website](https://dl.winehq.org/wine/wine-gecko/)
+* Wine Gecko: latest 32 and 64-bit versions from the [Wine website](https://dl.winehq.org/wine/wine-gecko/)
 * Steam Runtime: latest "scout" version from [Valve](https://repo.steampowered.com/steamrt-images-scout/snapshots/)
 * Microsoft Corefonts: from [Sourceforge](https://sourceforge.net/projects/corefonts/)
-* Microsoft Visual C++ Redistributable: latest 32 and 64 bit versions from Microsoft
+* Microsoft Visual C++ Redistributable: latest 32 and 64-bit versions from Microsoft
 * Microsoft mfplat: [mf-install](https://github.com/z0z0z/mf-install) from Github (will probably be removed in future versions of TDF)

 The following components will be built from source: